 Clare McCracken

-Clare McCracken is a mixed-media conceptual artist and writer working in Naarm/Melbourne.
-She works site-responsively, across disciplines and collaboratively with other artists to create works that interrogate contemporary social, political and environmental issues from an settler-Australian perspective.
-Clare’s creative outcomes include large-scale immersive installations, performative fieldwork, temporary and permanent public artworks and narrative non-fiction audio and written works.
+Clare McCracken is a mixed-media artist and writer working in Naarm/Melbourne with Scottish, Danish and Irish heritage.
+Originally from Waywurru Country, Clare grew up on a remote property in the foothills of Victoria’s alpine region.
+She works site-responsively, across disciplines and collaboratively with other artists to create works that interrogate environmental, technological and feminist pasts, presents and possible futures.
+Clare’s creative outcomes include performative fieldwork, large-scale immersive installations, temporary and permanent public artworks and narrative non-fiction written works.
+Methodologically shaped by her rural upbringing, walking, foraging, storytelling, and driving remain integral to her practice, along with an interest in working with and creating work for non-traditional art going publics.

 CV available on request - clare@mccracken.com.au